Landscape Design

 Hamilton Residence

 A small cottage on a double-lot was transformed into a multi-generational living space with the addition of a new wing, designed by Communitecture, and a tiny house.
 The gardens have multiple outdoor rooms for solo reading and relaxing and big dinners with family and friends, or a place to chat with neighbors.
-Plantings emphasize drought-tolerance, bold colors and year-round interest.
-The many edible and pollinator plants include alpine strawberries, mediterranean herbs, grape vines, and berry bushes.

 Beach School Garden

 Beach Elementary is a Portland Public School serving families with kids in grades K-5.
 In 2016, parents got together to renovate and expand a disused school garden with the help of Resilience Design.
 Since then, the garden has become a beloved outdoor learning laboratory for the school and neighborhood, with annual raised veggie beds, perennial foods and herbs and 1,000 square feet of Willamette Valley native pollinator meadow.
 The garden has hosted multi-cultural guest teachers, community workshops on organic orchard care, meadowscaping, and plant medicine as well as garden-to-table dinners.
+The garden is used by SEI’s SUN program for an after school garden club.

 Black Broom Farm

-A multifunctional orchard design for a farm in the Willamette Valley on traditional Tualatin Kalapuya land.
+A multifunctional silvopasture orchard design for a farm in the Willamette Valley on traditional Tualatin Kalapuya land.
 The primary planting is perry pears (varieties for hard cider), mixed with heirloom cider apples, stone fruits, nut trees and elderberries.
 The tree spacing allows for pasture beneath the trees where the family’s goats and sheep will graze.
 Polyculture (multi-species) plantings around the trees attract pollinators during bloom time as well as predator insects to help keep trees healthy.

 Whimsical Family Backyard

 This dreamy backyard offers opportunities for the whole family to play and relax.
 There is a hot tub, whimsical playhouse with a hobbit tunnel beneath, an eco-lawn, cedar deck, arbor-covered benches, and a fairy waterfall and pool to dip your feet in.
 And there is space to grow fruits, veggies, and herbs with a greenhouse, raised beds and edible plantings.
 Many Northwest native plants are incorporated into the backdrop to bring in bird visitors and host pollinators.
+Rain water catchment tanks pump water to a drip irrigation system, too!

 Community Living in 5,000 sq. ft.